loiSvelasco/sdoin-dts/readme.md

 ### **Signing in**

 This does not need any additional explanation.
-Although, keep in mind
+Although, keep in mind that when signed in and you have been inactive for 15 minutes, you will automatically be logged out for security purposes.

 ### **Requesting for a new password**